docelic/amber-introduction/README.md

 end
 ```

 Then, we edit the controller and actually add method about().
 This method can just directly return a string in response, or it can render a view.
-In any case, the final return value will be returned as the response body to the client, as usual.
+In any case, the return value from the method will be returned as the response body to the client, as usual.

 ```shell
 $ vi src/controllers/page_controller.cr